credentials/credentials_idemix/README.md

 ## Testing

-The tests will automaticall be run.
+Gradle automatically runs the tests if the code has changed.
 If you want to force them to rerun use

     gradle cleanTest test